Intelligent Metasurface-Enabled Integrated Sensing and Communication: Unified Framework and Key Technologies: Unified Framework for IM-enabled ISAC

 {\bf Reconfigurable Intelligent Surface}: As one of the most structurally simple and cost-effective IM architecture, RIS transceiver typically consists of a horn antenna and a planar surface of numerous low-power, passive reconfigurable meta-elements, as shown in Fig.~\ref{fig:1}a.
 Here, the feed antenna only emits a carrier wave, while the modulation of communication data streams or specific waveform shaping for sensing is achieved by dynamically adjusting the EM responses of the RIS elements \cite{TRIS_2}.
 This approach effectively eliminates the need for digital precoding and only requires one RF chain to realize the desired dual-functions, resulting in lower power consumption and cost.
 Specifically, by varying their EM responses over time, the RIS elements can process the incident carrier wave to generate multiple frequency harmonics.
 These harmonics can then be independently shaped and spatially steered into distinct beams, enabling dual-function operation with minimal complexity \cite{SPACE_TIME}.

 {\bf Stacked Intelligent Metasurface}: SIM utilizes multiple cascaded transmissive metasurface layers that facilitate sophisticated wave-domain signal processing through their enhanced EM wave manipulation capabilities.
 As shown in Fig.~\ref{fig:1}b, SIM mainly comprises multiple parallel metasurfaces with sub-wavelength separation, fed by external RF chains \cite{SIM_2}.
 When signals from the RF chains propagate through these metasurfaces, a cascaded coupling effect is established.
 This effect begins with the initial signals from the RF chains fully engaging all elements on the first layer.
 Subsequently, elements on each metasurface re-radiate EM waves, which in turn serve as the input illuminating all elements of the next metasurface in the cascade.
 Wave-domain signal processing thus occurs sequentially as these waves traverse the entire multi-layer structure, with phase shifts at each meta-element on each layer reconfiguring the wavefront, akin to a physical neural network.
 This multi-layer structure offers vastly increased spatial DoF, enabling the generation of highly complex and tailored beam patterns for enhanced communication and sensing performance \cite{SIM_me}.
-On the other hand, the intricate interlayer coupling inherent in SIM presents considerable challenges for ISAC beamforming, necessitating meticulous optimization of all elemental phase shifts to achieve desired dual-functionality, which will be elaborated on in Section~\ref{sec:key}.
+On the other hand, the intricate interlayer coupling inherent in SIM presents considerable challenges for ISAC beamforming, necessitating meticulous optimization of all elemental phase shifts to achieve desired dual-functionality, which will be elaborated on in Section~\ref{sec:key}. {The SIM architecture considered in this work follows the widely adopted baseline implementation without baseband digital precoding.
+Nevertheless, an optional variant incorporating a digital precoder upstream of the RF chains can also be envisioned, whose modeling is accommodated within the proposed unified framework and elaborated in the subsequent subsection.}